Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Combine the complementary disciplines of sustainable systems engineering and management to kick-start your career.
+Combine the complementary disciplines of sustainable systems engineering and business management to kick-start your career.

 You’ll undertake core studies in sustainable systems engineering, which brings together the new technologies and innovative engineering approaches we need for sustainable global development.
 You can specialise in energy, or transport and logistics.